Cyber Civics For Families

 Contact us at email@example.com or call (949) 481-4319

-- YEAR 2: INFORMATION LITERACY IS AVAILABLE HERE.
+- LEVEL 2: INFORMATION LITERACY IS AVAILABLE HERE.

-- YEAR 3: MEDIA LITERACY FOR POSITIVE PARTICIPATION IS AVAILABLE HERE.
+- LEVEL 3: MEDIA LITERACY FOR POSITIVE PARTICIPATION IS AVAILABLE HERE.

 “In the four years since the Cyber Civics™ classes started at our school, there have been only three reported incidences of poor digital behavior; none in the last two years.
 This is unheard of in this day and age.
 What has been a small investment has paid off tenfold.
 Plus it allows us to put our energy on what matters most, learning and teaching in a happy, safe, and healthy community.”